 The interest rate you secure when buying a home not only greatly impacts your monthly housing costs, but also impacts your purchasing power.

 Purchasing power, simply put, is the amount of home you can afford to buy for the budget you have available to spend.
 As rates increase, the price of the house you can afford will decrease if you plan to stay within a certain monthly housing budget.
-St
+St eps in Buying a House

 The chart below shows what impact rising interest rates... click here to view The High Impact of Low Interest Rates on Your Purchasing Power full content